MIND-Lab/Constrained-RTM/README.md

 ## <h2 id="datasets">Dasets</h2>
-Three benchmark relational [datasets](http://www.cs.umd.edu/~sen/lbc-proj/LBC.html) are included in their related folders.
+Three benchmark relational datasets are included in their related folders: Cora, WebKB and CiteSeer-M10.
 They are already preprocessed and ready to be used as input for the model.
+There are two versions of each dataset: the "processed" datasets are entity-annotated datasets, i.e. words have been associated with their respective named-entity and replaced by "ENTITY/name_of_the_entity".

-Notice that the file `labels.txt` can be used to create the must- and cannot-constraints.
+Notice that the file `labels.txt` can be used to create the must- and cannot-constraints between documents.
 Two random documents can be extracted and if their labels are the same, a must-constraint may be added to the `<constraint-file>`, otherwise a cannot-constraint may be added.